AdKats/AdKats/README.md

     </li>
     <li>
         <b>Fuzzy Player Name Completion.</b>
         Fully completes partial or misspelled player names.
-I've been consistently able to find almost any player with 3-4 characters from their name.
+        I've been consistently able to find almost any player only a few characters from their name.
     </li>
     <li>
         <b>Player Muting.</b>
-        Players can be muted if necessary.
+        Players can be muted if necessary, giving warnings and kicks if they talk.
+Automatic mute for language can be orchestrated using Insane limits.
     </li>
     <li>
         <b>Player Joining.</b>